 'Graduate' is a term used to describe instruments that are a step up from advanced student instruments.
-They are aimed at students aiming to study beyond grade 8; professional teachers; and the serious amateur performer.
+They are aimed at students aiming to study beyond grade 8, professional teachers, and the serious amateur performer.
 Graduate Clarinets are always made of wood and it is usually possible to buy a matching 'A' natural Clarinet to make a pair, (most of the 'Advanced student' instruments are also made of wood but it is not possible to buy a matching 'A' natural instrument - with the exception of the Buffet E11/12 series).

-Whereas 'Advanced Student' instruments are basically wooden copies of the manufacturer's plastic student instrument, Graduate instruments are superior instruments, usually with undercut tone holes and a subtler bore design, and thus they produce a better sound.
+Whereas 'Advanced Student' instruments are usually wooden copies of the manufacturer's plastic student instrument, Graduate instruments are superior instruments, usually with undercut tone holes and a subtler bore design, and thus they produce a better sound.
 The mechanism on a graduate Clarinet is often built to the same quality as the manufacturer's professional instruments but professional instruments are usually made of a superior grade of wood.
-It is now common for graduate models to offer the option of an Eb lever (a 4th lever for the left-hand little finger for notes G#/D# [Ab/Eb]) this extra lever is not essential but can be useful on occasion.
+It is now common for graduate models to offer the option of an Eb lever (a 4^{th} lever for the left-hand little finger for notes G#/D# [Ab/Eb]) this extra lever is not essential but can be useful on occasion.

-The main currently available graduate Clarinets are: the Backun 'Protégé', the Buffet E13; the Hanson T5 (series); the Leblanc (USA) 511 Serenade (replacing the 'Bliss' models) the Selmer (Seles) 'Prologue'; the Uebel 'Advantage'; and the Yamaha Ycl650.
+The main currently available graduate Clarinets are: the Arnolds 'ACL-1806' (+Eb lever) the Backun 'Protégé', the Buffet 'E13'; the Hanson 'T5' (series) the Leblanc (USA) '511 Serenade' (replacing the 'Bliss' models); the P.Mauriat 'ERA-521'; the Selmer (Seles) 'Prologue'; the Uebel 'Advantage'; and the Yamaha 'Ycl650'.
 If a player is used to playing the manufacturer's corresponding student model then they often stick with the same manufacturer, for example players of the old Buffet B12 often progress to the Buffet E13 (possibly via the Buffet E11) however players should consider all available models as potential instruments to progress to.